Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 10.

-List fruit cultures that grow in the garden: ____________________________________________________________________________.
+List the fruit crops that grow in the garden: _________________________________________________________________________________________________________.

-a) forest; b) meadow; c) water.
+a) forest; b) meadow; c) pond.

-a) forest; b) meadow; c) water.
+a) forest; b) meadow; c) pond.

-Peas, beans, peanuts - ______________________________________
+Peas, beans, peanuts - _____________________________________________

 Pumpkin, cabbage, potatoes, eggplant, carrots - _________________

-Sunflower - ____________________________________________
+Sunflower - _____________________________________________________

-Luck, cotton - ___________________________________________
+Linen, cotton - ___________________________________________

 Starfish